 - You get large bruises after minor injuries;

 - You have bleeding from the gums, nose, or intestinal tract (blood in the stool); or

 - You are experiencing any pain,

 as these can be signs of a more serious problem.

 It sounds like your concerned about HIV.
 Do you think you've been exposed to the bodily fluids (sexual fluids or blood) of a person with HIV?
 HIV is commonly transmitted through having unprotected sex or sharing needles with an infected person — neither of which would necessarily lead to bruising or purple marks on a penis — but if you've had either type of exposure, you've taken a great first step by getting tested.
-If you are a Columbia student, you can log in to Open Communicator or call x4-2284 to make an appointment with Primary Care Medical Services.
-Columbia students can also go to GHAP during walk-in hours for confidential HIV testing and counseling.
-Since you've already had an HIV test, you can ask your health care provider about other possible causes of the spot in question when you go to get your test results.
+It may ease your mind to talk with your primary care provider.
+Since you've already had an HIV test, you can ask your her/him about other possible causes of the spot in question when you go to get your test results.
 Take care,